cihat-kose/selenium-practice-lessons/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-For more info, visit the [selenium-practice-lesson GitHub page](https://github.com/cihat-kose/selenium-practice-lesson).
+For more info, visit the [selenium-practice-lessons GitHub page](https://github.com/cihat-kose/selenium-practice-lessons).